rokicki/type3search/README.md

     perl fakedvips.pl --noscale yourdvibasename

+Or you can view searchsample-noscale.pdf in this repository.

 To isolate dependencies, in this section we will present the results with just the font bounding box and the encoding vector, not using the font scaling described in the previous section.